zarf-dev/proposals/0035-feature-flags/README.md

 - [Infrastructure Needed (Optional)](#infrastructure-needed-optional)
 <!-- /toc -->

-## FIXME Summary
+## Summary

-This ZEP proposes Feature Flags for the Zarf CLI and SDK layer.
+This ZEP proposes Feature Flags for Zarf's CLI and SDK.
 Features are intended to provide a configuration model for users to enable and disable logical features (e.g. a new API or behavior) throughout the stages of release and deprecation, eg. `alpha`, `beta`, `ga`, `deprecated`.
-It introduces a new go package `feature` implementing storage and and API for using features. `feature` also contains a centralized location where all features are **declared**, ensuring users and maintainers can easily find features and their associated documentation in code.
-Inspiration for the Feature model and implementation is drawn from the Kubernetes project, with various changes made to scale back the implementation to Zarf's needs.
+It introduces a new go package `feature` implementing storage and API for using features. `feature` also contains a centralized location where default features are _declared_, ensuring users and maintainers can easily find features and their associated documentation in code.
+Inspiration for the Feature model is drawn from the Kubernetes project, with various changes made to scale back the implementation to Zarf's needs.

 ## Motivation

-Feature flags have been discussed often in Zarf as a step on the path to v1.0.0 and we believe they provide significant enough benefits to offset the complexity they add.
+Feature flags have often been discussed in Zarf as a step on the path to v1.0.0.
+We believe they provide significant enough benefits to offset the complexity they add.
 Maintainer flexibility is the foremost benefit, allowing for experimental features to be added and iterated on.
-Allowing users to opt-in for alpha previews and beta testing also provides additional ways for Zarf maintainers to get feedback and shape features into a complete state before they are made fully available.
+Making opt-in alpha previews and beta testing also provides additional ways for Zarf maintainers to get feedback and shape features into a complete state before they are made fully available.
+We hope this increases trust in and awareness of new features and encourages further experimentation.

 There's also documentation benefits.
 By associating features to their release version, users may more easily track which minimum version is required to get the functionality they need.
 Currently, this information can